raul23/equifax-data-breach/README.rst

        [DOJ2]_ (paragraph 9, page 6)

-    2. ... another China-based IP address ("China Server #2"), which was also repeatedly accessed during the intrusion by WANG QlAN, exploited the Apache Struts vulnerability on Equifax' s online dispute portal.
+    2. ... another China-based IP address ("China Server #2"), which was also repeatedly accessed during the intrusion by WANG QIAN, exploited the Apache Struts vulnerability on Equifax's online dispute portal.

        [DOJ2]_ (paragraph 14.j, pages 9-10)

     3. ...
-XU KE used a different China-based IP address ("China Server #3") to conduct reconnaissance onEquifax' s online dispute portal.
+XU KE used a different China-based IP address ("China Server #3") to conduct reconnaissance on Equifax's online dispute portal.

        [DOJ2]_ (paragraph 14.k, page 10)

-    4. A conspirator using another China-based IP address ("China Server #5") ...
+    4. A conspirator using another China-based IP address ("China Server #5") then utilized the malicious web shell "css.jsp," whichwas previously installed on Equifax's network ...

        [DOJ2]_ (paragraph 14.l, page 10)

-    5. ... a conspirator using China Server #5 uploaded ...
+    5. ... a conspirator using China Server #5 uploaded a substantively identical web shell, "ss.jsp," to the Equifax network.

        [DOJ2]_ (paragraph 14.l, page 10)

-    6. ... a conspirator who was logged into another China-based IP address ("China Server #6")
+    6. ... a conspirator who was logged into another China-based IP address ("China Server #6") utilized the malicious web shell "boxover.jsp" to query an Equifax database table ...

        [DOJ2]_ (paragraph 14.n, page 10)